Pine Script v6 Compiler: What Changed and Why It Matters

 plot(ma_value, color=color.blue, linewidth=2, title="Moving Average")

-That's literally it.
-Six lines and you've got a customizable moving average that you can tweak however you want.
-Pretty cool, right?
+That's six lines and you've got a customizable moving average.
+Pretty cool.

 How Pine Script v6 Compares to Earlier Versions

-Variable scoping makes sense now, the built-in functions actually do what you'd expect, and type checking prevents those frustrating runtime errors that used to drive me crazy.
+Variable scoping makes sense now.
+The built-in functions actually do what you'd expect.
+Type checking prevents those frustrating runtime errors that used to drive me crazy.

 Thinking about upgrading old code?
 Converting from Pine Script v2 to v6 is actually pretty straightforward.
 The compiler does most of the heavy lifting and gives you clear guidance on what needs to change.